yaroslaff/hashget/README.md

 ### Heuristic plugins
 Heuristics are small plugins (installed when you did `pip3 install hashget[plugins]`, or can be installed separately) which can auto-detect some non-indexed files which could be indexed.
+You already know build-in heuristics for Debian and hint files, but hashget could be extended with third-party plugins.

 Lets try test with linux kernel sources package (100Mb+):